 Digital Rights, Copyright, Trademark, and Patent Laws

-All DOI and bureau Internet websites comply with existing laws and directives that address the digital, copyright, trademark, and patent rights of the public.
+All Department of the Interior (DOI) and bureau Internet websites comply with existing laws and directives that address the digital, copyright, trademark, and patent rights of the public.

 - Copyright Law